MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/venue-map-module/venuemapoptions-object.md

 ---
-title: "Venue Maps Options Object | Microsoft Docs" ms.custom: "" ms.date: "06/12/2020"
+title: "VenueMapsOptions Object | Microsoft Docs"
-ms.reviewer: ""
+description: Describes the VenueMapsOptions object and details its properties and the VenueMapMetadataLoader method. ms.custom: "" ms.date: "06/12/2020" ms.reviewer: ""